Discover Avilés, a Millennial Town - Free Tour

 Avilés preserves a Historic Center that surprises those who visit it.
 Its millennial origins date back to the Middle Ages, when it received the charter that elevated the population to the category of a town, it was walled, and it experienced its moment of maximum splendor.

-In this historical-artistic tour, we will explore the center of Avilés, with its typical arcades, along with the Sabugo neighborhood, the only suburb that existed outside the walls in the Middle Ages in the town.
+In this free tour, we will explore the center of Avilés, with its typical arcades, along with the Sabugo neighborhood, the only area outside the walls that existed in the Middle Ages in the town.

 We will get to know not only medieval Avilés but also its Baroque and Modernist periods of splendor.

-The guided tour will begin on Sol Street, to delve into the streets that were walled centuries ago.
-We will see the importance that its port had for Avilés and we will be able to contemplate emblematic buildings such as the Palace of Valdecarzana, the Church of the Franciscan Fathers, and the Palace of Camposagrado.
+The guided tour will begin at the San Francisco fountain, to delve into the streets that were walled centuries ago.
+We will see the importance of its port for Avilés and will be able to admire emblematic buildings such as the Valdecarzana Palace, the Church of the Franciscan Fathers, and the Camposagrado Palace.

 The tour will end near the Town Hall Square, on Galiana Street, where we will talk about the Baroque expansion and some of the constructions that marked Avilés in the 17th century: the Town Hall, the Ferrera Palace, and the Julián Orbón Music Conservatory.